realworldocaml/book/en/variables-and-functions.md

 to get a new function is called _partial application_.

-Note that the `fun` keyword supports its own syntax for currying, so we the following definition of `abs_diff` is equivalent to the definition above.
+Note that the `fun` keyword supports its own syntax for currying, so the following definition of `abs_diff` is equivalent to the definition above.

 ```ocaml
 # let abs_diff = (fun x y -> abs (x - y));;